OutOfBandDevelopment/RunScripts/README.md

 `chmod +x * && chmod -x *.bat && chmod -x LICENSE && chmod -x *.md` to add execute to the commands if not assigned

+If you need to fix up the file format `find . -type f -print0 | xargs -0 dos2unix`

 ## Extensions

 ### Pre/Post execution